How To Check If You Have A Sperm Inside You?

 Sexual Encounter Circumstances

-The most obvious way to determine if sperm enters in female body is by considering the circumstances of the sexual encounter.
-If you had unprotected sex and the man ejaculated inside the vagina, there is a high likelihood that sperm has entered the body.
-However, it’s important to note that even if the man does not ejaculate inside the vagina, there is still a risk of pregnancy due to the presence of pre-ejaculate fluid, which can contain sperm.
+If you are having unprotected sex, and the man ejaculates inside the vagina, then there is a high likelihood that sperm has entered your body.
+In some cases, even if the man does not ejaculate inside the vagina, there is a risk of getting pregnant due to the pre-ejaculation fluid.

 How to Know if the Sperm Went Inside and Fertilised?

-If sperm has successfully fertilised the egg, you may start experiencing early pregnancy symptoms.
+If sperm has successfully gone inside and fertilised the egg, you may start experiencing pregnancy symptoms.
 These symptoms usually appear within a few weeks of conception and can include:

-• Tender breasts: Hormonal changes during early pregnancy can cause breast tenderness or swelling.
+• Sore or tender breasts- Hormonal changes during early pregnancy can cause breast tenderness or swelling.

 Myth Buster!